Shubham281020/Shubham281020/README.md

 - 👋 Hi, I’m @Shubham borse
-- 👀 I’m interested in Ebedded development
+- 👀 I’m interested in Embedded development
 - 🌱 I’m currently learning PG-DESD
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 8806013393